MicrosoftDocs/SupportArticles-docs/support/webapps/set-current-culture-asp-net.md

 ## Application level

-Specify application level culture information in the `Web.config` file:
+Specify application level culture information in the *web.config* file:

 1. Start Notepad (or any other text editor).
 2. Paste the following code in Notepad: